Gaotrees/caffe-doc/OpenCV-3.1-Installation-Guide-on-Ubuntu-16.04.md

 ## How to Build OpenCV 3.1

-In Ubuntu 16.04, install the dependencies first and then build the OpenCV 3.1 source.
+In Ubuntu 16.04, install the dependencies first and then build the OpenCV 3.1 from source.

 ```
 sudo apt-get install --assume-yes build-essential cmake git